Flooristics, LLC

 Share Button

-Insoluble soil is debris that can by physically handled and need picked up to remove.
+Insoluble soil is debris that can be physically handled and needs to be picked up.
 Some examples of insoluble soil include dirt, dust, sand, and grit.
 These are definitely going to add to the wear and tear on a carpet, making it look dirty and matted.
 The best way to remove it is by vacuuming.
 The vacuum lifts the dirt and debris out of the carpet fibers, leaving them clean and strong.
 If liquids blend with this kind of dirt, it can create a mud or slime that coats the fibers.
-It’s much easier and more efficient to removed dry particles than wet ones.
+It’s much easier and more efficient to remove dry particles than wet ones.

 Filed Under: Carpet and Rugs Tagged With: carpet cleaning, carpet soil, dirty carpet, insoluble soil, soil, soluble soil